Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 Phase 1: Inquiring and Analysing, Planning Your Thinking

-The Inquiring and Analysing phase is where design thinking begins, but it's also where design thinking often goes wrong.
-Learners either dive into research without a plan (wasting time on irrelevant information), or they become attached to an early assumption they never question (building a solution to a problem that doesn't actually exist).
+The Inquiring and Analysing phase is where design thinking begins.
+It is also where design thinking often goes wrong.
+Learners may dive into research without a plan, which wastes time on irrelevant information.
+Or they may hold on to an early assumption they never question, then build a solution to a problem that doesn't actually exist.

 Metacognitive forethought is the antidote.
 Zimmerman (1986) describes forethought as the stage where learners set goals, plan strategies, and activate relevant knowledge before acting.
 In design, this means asking: Before I research, what do I think I already know about this problem?
 What am I assuming?
 What's the real constraint versus a perceived constraint?